Employee Travel Expense and Reimbursement

 - Employees should obtain pre-approval from supervisor prior to arranging lodging.

-- A fully itemized receipt must be obtained for hotel charges.
+- A fully itemized receipt shall be obtained for hotel charges.

-- Prepaid lodging must be recorded in the year-end closing process if the travel occurs in a subsequent fiscal year.
+- Prepaid lodging shall be recorded in the year-end closing process if the travel occurs in a subsequent fiscal year.

 The following procedures apply to KCTCS procard use for lodging: